 Buildings and Grounds

-Smith College has a distinctive patchwork character seen in the motley collection of buildings on campus.
+Smith College has a distinctive patchwork character, as seen in the diverse collection of buildings on campus.
 The campus is a work in progress, as we grow and change with the times.
 The approach to green building has two directions at Smith.
 Smith has piloted new construction projects that use state of the art technologies in green building and energy efficiency.
 Smith also honors its history by renovating its existing buildings and facilities.
 Facilities Management maintains and retrofits structures by using existing materials and responsibly managing the disposal and recycling of building materials at construction sites.
 The retrofitting projects reduce the negative impacts from resource extraction and material manufacturing.

-Ford Hall: Engineering and Molecular Sciences Building
+Ford Hall: Engineering and Sciences Building

 With its emphasis on sustainability and energy efficiency through numerous design, construction and operational initiatives, Ford Hall is at the forefront of energy-efficient architecture.
 The 140,000-square-foot building incorporates numerous initiatives in its design and use in order to reduce the consumption of energy resources and the costs of operation and to serve as a teaching tool for sustainable design.

 During the construction of Ford Hall, old materials and scraps from new construction were been sorted and recycled far above the projected level of 90 percent.

 The Cogen Project

 Cogeneration, also called Combined Heat and Power (CHP), is an efficient, clean and reliable approach to generating power and thermal energy from a single fuel source.
 By installing a cogeneration system designed to meet the thermal and electrical base loads of our campus, Smith will increase operational efficiency and decrease energy costs, while significantly reducing emissions of greenhouse gases.